MicrosoftDocs/appcenter-docs/docs/sdk/troubleshooting/xamarin.md

 ## App Center SDK Behavior in Unit Tests

-The SDK package uses `.NETStandard 1.0` binaries.
+The SDK package uses `.NETStandard 1.0` binaries for shared Xamarin project.
 When implementing tests you must use `.NETStandard 1.0` as the target framework, or else your tests might have unexpected behavior.

-If your project targets `.NET Core` or frameworks higher than `.NETStandard 2.0`, you can avoid issues by mocking the App Center SDK.
+If your project targets `.NET Core` or frameworks higher than `.NETStandard 2.0` then in this case in tests will be used Windows Desktop binaries instead, so to avoid any issues you can mocking the App Center SDK.

 ## Protect the App Center secret value